ory/docs/docs/ecosystem/roadmap.md

 will do their best to give you the right pointers and review PRs.
 We also really appreciate non-code contributions, i.e. documentation, feedback, ideas, ...

-For more information please refer to the projects CONTRIBUTING.md (e.g. for [Ory Kratos](https://github.com/ory/kratos/blob/master/CONTRIBUTING.md)).
+For more information please refer to the projects CONTRIBUTING.md ( for [Ory Kratos](https://github.com/ory/kratos/blob/master/CONTRIBUTING.md)).

 - Support Ory

-If writing code yourself is not an option, you can consider becoming an Ory Sponsor on [Open Collective](https://opencollective.com/ory) or [Patreon](https://www.patreon.com/_ory).
+If writing code yourself isn't an option, you can consider becoming an Ory Sponsor on [Open Collective](https://opencollective.com/ory) or [Patreon](https://www.patreon.com/_ory).
 This helps us to employ more maintainers and technical staff - increasing velocity in development, community,